HershelT/RedesignedGame/README.md

 Run game using `python game.py`

 Move around using 'w', 'a', 's', 'd' keys
-Push aroudn blocks by running into them if they are pushable Push tnt blocks near the ores and press 'b' to blow them up Collect ores by running into them
+Push around blocks by running into them if they are pushable.

+Push tnt blocks near the ores and press 'b' to blow them up

+Collect ores by running into them.

 ## Contributing